-5. NATIONAL DIPLOMA: HORTICULTURE (NDHRT2) Purpose of Qualification
+5. NATIONAL DIPLOMA: HORTICULTURE (NDHRT2)

 The purpose of this programme is to produce graduates who are competent to plan, develop and manage sustainable plant nurseries and landscapes in a variety of contexts (commercial, community, and amenity), while ensuring sustainable use of natural resources and minimising harm to the environment.